MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/samples/webapiservice.md

 ## Metadata

 The `Metadata` folder contains `Messages` and `Types` specific to operations that work with Dataverse Schema definitions.
 These are frequently classes with many properties that return complex types.
-These types are used in the [Web API Metadata Operations Sample (C#)](webapiservice-metadata-operations.md).
+These types are used in the [Web API table schema operations sample (C#)](webapiservice-metadata-operations.md).

 ### See also